h3xar0n/my_security_plus/README.md

 * Control diversity:
   - Administrative
   - Technical
+    * Layering various network appliances and configurations to create a more secure and defensible architecture.
 * User training

 ### 3.2 Given a scenario, implement secure network architecture concepts.